 Non-profit and Social Entrepreneurship Program

 Non-profits and voluntary organizations employ 12 percent of Canada’s workforce and contribute $75.9 billion to the nation’s economy.
 These numbers continue to grow as business approaches are being used to talk about social issues like poverty or the environment.
 This means there is an increasing demand for business graduates in this sector.
-Students who choose this stream could get jobs as government policy analysts or sustainability specialists.
+Students who choose this concentration could get jobs as government policy analysts or sustainability specialists.

 In addition to the required general courses for a B.Com., students specializing in Non-profit and Social Entrepreneurship can take the following: